 –Hugh Gallagher, payments consultant

-Apparently pressed with fraud transaction calls during the Apple Pay rollout, some banks have funneled Apple Pay fraud inquiries to their call centers, where stressed agents ask for little more than a Social Security number—something that cybercriminals can often easily obtain when they buy stolen card numbers, Gallagher says.
+Apparently pressed with fraud transaction calls during the Apple Pay rollout, some banks have funneled Apple Pay fraud inquiries to their call centers, where stressed agents ask for little more than a Social Security number–something that cybercriminals can often easily obtain when they buy stolen card numbers, Gallagher says who should be found out soon and must be punished with the help of criminal justice lawyers for hire who are the best person to teach these criminal a valuable lesson.
 And confusion can multiply with mobile devices and accounts involved in the transaction authorization mix, says Bob O’Donnell, president and chief analyst at Technalysis Research LLC, a technology consulting firm in Foster City, Calif.

 Many community banks, while they know their customers better than their competitors do, are still registering with their card portfolios with Visa and MasterCard for the Apple pay system.
 Gallagher recommends that community banks preparing to register their portfolio of cards for Apple Pay payments review their authentication scripts and security protocols.
 “Try to go a little bit deeper [when asking cardholders authenticating questions] than one might ordinarily do,” he advises.